-Stephen J. Griggs Steven Glover Mark W. Mitchell Loudon Owen lain Stewart
+Steven Glover Stephen J. Griggs Mark W. Mitchell Iain Stewart Calvin Younger

 In the opinion of the Governance and Compensation Committee and the Board, the Nominees are well qualified to continue to act as directors for the ensuing year.
 Each nominee has established his eligibility and willingness to continue to serve as a director, if elected.
 Each director, if elected, will hold office until the next annual meeting of shareholders or until his successor is duly elected or appointed, unless his office is earlier vacated in accordance with the by-laws of the Corporation.